 So, if you are interested in trying this on your own, here’s a few tips:

-- Use fine or even ultra fine tip markers.
-Here’s the ones I used on these pictures.
-I have seen them done in water colors, colored pencils, even crayons.
+- Use fine or even ultra-fine tip markers.
+Here are the ones I used on these pictures.
+I have seen them done in watercolors, colored pencils, even crayons.
 But, for me, the fine tipped images really seem to pop.

 - Check out Pinterest and see what others are doing.
 Here’s my Pinterest board to check out.